Browne/inspectoris/README.md

 25/12/12 Updates to add the "Not so creative" logo 27/12/12 Major style changes and code updates
-07/01/12 Major updates to stylesheets for additional functionality, work on Geolocation support
+07/01/12 Major updates to stylesheets for additional functionality, work on Geolocation support 09/01/12 Updates to include an internet connectivity check before the slides